binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 A statement of a **present sense impression** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
 A present sense impression is a statement describing or explaining an event or condition, made while or immediately after the declarant perceived it. **Rule 803(1)**.

-A statement of an **excited utterance** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
-An excited utterance is a statement relating to a startling event.
-(1) The event must be startling enough to cause nervous excitement; (2) the statement must be made before the declarant has had time to contrive or misrepresent; (3) the statement must be made while under stress of excitement; (4) and the statement must be about the startling event.
-Courts allow excited utterances because they are highly reliable as the declarant’s excited state does not allow the declarant to think much about what they say. **Rule 803(2)**.
+An excited utterance is a statement responsive to a startling event, made before the declarant had time to contrive or misrepresent, while under stress of excitement, and about the startling event.
+Excited utterances are reliable because excitement doesn't allow declarant to think much about what they say. **Rule 803(2)**.

 A statement of the declarant’s **then-existing state of mind** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
 State of mind is the declarant's **then-existing state of mind** (such as motive, intent, or plan) or emotional, sensory, or physical condition (such as mental feeling, pain, or bodily health).
 State of mind does not include a statement of memory or belief to prove the fact remembered or believed unless it relates to the validity or terms of the declarant’s will.
 Courts allow statements of the declarant's then-existing state of mind because they are highly reliable as the declarant is pretty much thinking aloud without planning beforehand what they are going to say. **Rule 803(3)**.